 For help with disease diagnosis, consult with your county Extension agent or crop advisor.
 Referring to a crop identification guide is also helpful.

-Many diseases such as rusts, powdery mildew, Septoria leaf spot and tan spot can be controlled by timely applications of labeled fungicides.
+Many diseases such as rusts, powdery mildew, Septoria leaf blotch and tan spot can be controlled by timely applications of labeled fungicides.
 The decision to apply fungicides should be based on disease prevalence, severity and whether the cost investment outweighs the potential yield loss and profitability.

 At the least, the upper two leaves of the wheat plant should be protected from foliar disease, as that is where the photosynthate for grain fill is primarily generated.
 Grain fill requires photosynthesis unhampered by defoliation and foliar lesions caused by disease.
 For best effectiveness, good leaf coverage is a must whenever fungicides are applied.

-Crop Science Solutions to Manage Cereal Diseases
+Plan to Manage Cereal Diseases

 Before selecting a seed treatment or applying any fungicide, please read the entire label for the best possible results and to confirm that the product is effective on the disease you need to control.
 Not every product is suitable for every situation, and correct application technique will ensure the best results.